Here’s a tutorial for making a customized & personalized dog bed cushion for your pup to match your style!

-- Tear the foam into big chunks, dogs like lumpy beds that they came mess with and get “just right”;)
+Tear the foam into big chunks, dogs like lumpy beds that they can mess with and get “just right”;)

-- Originally, I thought I would just use upholstery foam for the dog bed, BUT after I set it in her dog bed to check the sizing, I left for church.
+Originally, I thought I would just use upholstery foam for the dog bed, BUT after I set it in her dog bed to check the sizing, I left for church.
 When I got back the upholstery foam had been destroyed!
 It made for a really funny Instagram story, but I was so mad.
 Upholstery foam is expensive!
-I think what actually happened was- she started digging at it to fluff it up and it just got way too fun and before she knew it, it just kind of exploded.
-I decided to just roll with it and finished tearing it into chunks to stuff into a pillow.
+I think what actually happened was she started digging at it to fluff it up and it was way too much fun and before she knew it, it just kind of exploded.
+I decided to just roll with it and finished tearing it into chunks to stuff it into a pillow.

 Cutting out the fabric

 I cut out two more rectangles a little larger than the wicker bed and measured the diameter for the length of the band that would form the sides, back, and front.

 I ran out of fabric and decided to take the original pillow apart to use on the bottom.

 The band portion is ten inches wide.
 If you run out of fabric for this just stitch together however much you need.

 Adding the zipper

 Cut a portion of the band off, fold it in half lengthwise, and cut into two pieces.
 Fold and iron one inch over the long edge of each strip.

 Unzip the zipper and pin it face down on one of the folded strips (see video for clarification).